Modularity from $q$-series: Proof of Theorems and

 \section{Proof of Theorems~\ref{thm:MainResult} and \ref{thm:converse}}

-In this section, we generalize the Rogers-Ramanujan argument to any $r$-vector of $q$-series that is \emph{good} for a finite set $\mathcal{O}$.
+In this section, we generalize the Rogers--Ramanujan argument to any $r$-vector of $q$-series that is \emph{good} for a finite set $\mathcal{O}$.
 Namely, we prove Theorem~\ref{thm:MainResult}.
 We shall also prove its constructive converse theorem (i.e. Theorem~\ref{thm:converse}).
+For general background on analytic continuation of solutions of linear systems, fundamental matrix solutions, and monodromy representations, see for example \cite{CoddingtonLevinson}.

+Before proving Theorem~\ref{thm:MainResult}, we give a standard lemma from the theory of linear systems which formalizes the passage from local fundamental matrices to a global meromorphic system and constant connection matrices.
+It is an abstract version of the ODE facts we will use repeatedly below (for example, see Coddington--Levinson~\cite[Chapter~3]{CoddingtonLevinson}).

+\begin{lemma}[Gluing local systems] Let $\{U_\ell\}_{\ell\in L}$ be a collection of simply connected open subsets of $\mathbb{H}$ whose union contains $\mathbb{H}$.
+For each $\ell$, suppose we are given an invertible matrix-valued function